Who Is Jordan Peele?

 Get Out, a horror movie written and directed by Peele, premiered at the Sundance Film Festival in January 2017 and had a wide theatrical release the next month.
 The film is about a black man who goes to visit his white girlfriend's family for the first time.
 Early scenes showed some of the racial slights offered by seemingly well-meaning white liberals; as it progresses the movie unveils a nightmare of captivity and exploitation the protagonist has to struggle to escape.

 Though he's married to a white woman, Chelsea Peretti, Peele has explained he wrote this film before the two started dating.
-One source of inspiration came from the 2008 presidential primaries and the election of Barack Obama to the presidency: as segments of society heralded the arrival of a post-racial future, Peele felt compelled to show how racism continues to permeate everyone's lives.
+One source of inspiration came from the 2008 election of Barack Obama to the presidency: as segments of society heralded the arrival of a post-racial future, Peele felt compelled to show how racism continues to permeate everyone's lives.
 Peele has also revealed the film is tied to the existence of a prison-industrial complex that incarcerates large numbers of black men and women, saying in an interview with The Guardian, "The disproportionate number of black men thrown into a dark room for the rest of their lives is one of the central themes of what my movie is an allegory for."